Undiscoveredgoats/goat_nft/README.md

 advice and review... and everything in between

 6. **HEADQUARTERS**
-* CitCap is an investment platform for seed-stage web3 projects formed by and for Neo Tokyo community members.
+* Heasquarters is an investment platform for seed-stage web3 projects formed by and for community members.
 This is responsible for oversee day to day activities of the DAO and make sure they align with the values of the DAO